-This motorcycle has a combination key, which is used for the ignition switch, steering lock, fuel tank cap, tool kit container, right side cover, and helmet hook.
+There are two keys provided.
+One is for the ignition switch, fuel tank cap, tool kit container, right side cover, and helmet hook and other is for the steering lock.

 Blank keys are available at your Kawasaki dealers.
-Ask your dealer to make any additional spare keys you may need, using your original key as a master, or using the key code on the tag with your keys.
+Ask your dealer to make any additional spare keys you may need, using your original key as a master.